 Palpate the chosen vein (Rationale 77 and 78).

-Cleanse the skin at the site at which it is intended to insert the needle, working outwards, with a 2% chlorhexidine gluconate/70% isopropyl alcohol solution for at least 30 seconds (Rationale 79).
-GOSH currently use Chloraprep® devices for this procedure (see antiseptic skin preparation).
+Cleanse the skin at the site at which it is intended to insert the needle, working outwards, with a 2% chlorhexidine gluconate/70% isopropyl alcohol solution, eg Chloraprep® device, for at least 30 seconds and allow to dry (Rationale 79).

 Do not fan or blow-dry or otherwise attempt to accelerate the drying process.

-Do not re-palpate the vein once the skin has been sterilised (Rationale 80).
+Do not re-palpate the vein once the skin has been cleaned (Rationale 80).

-Apply local anaesthetic spray if this is the child’s preferred pain management strategy, in accordance with product instructions eg should not be used on children aged under five years.
+Apply local anaesthetic spray if this is the child’s preferred pain management strategy, in accordance with product instructions eg should not be used on children aged less than five years.